• Skip to primary navigation

 A first aid kit is also important to have in your emergency to-go bag.
 Or, you can create one and leave it in the vehicle you would be using.
 Here's how to make your very own First Aid Kit.
 HOW TO MAKE A DIY FIRST AID KIT FOR THE HOME

-But, what will you eat while you are away?
+But what will you eat while you are away?
 You will need to create an emergency food kit.
 Here's how to make it.

-How to Create an Emergency Food Kit for your Emergency Plan?
+How to Create an Emergency Food Kit for Your Emergency Plan?

-People have used large trash cans and bins.
-I prefer few small bins or one waterproof tote if it is not too heavy.
+People have used large trash cans (Affiliate Link) and bins.
+I prefer a few small bins or one waterproof tote if it is not too heavy.
 Keep in mind that you want to leave quickly and only have so much room in your vehicles.
 The Red Cross has a list of all of the supplies that should be in your survival kit; check it out for some more help.

 The image below shows the content of our emergency food kit.
 Feel free to check out the list of items and post details here.
 This is about three days' supplies for a family of four.